tkiat/theerawat.kiatdarakun.com/doc/water-animation.md

 #### Explanation

+The symbol '-' denotes the middle of the transition which is not a keyframe itself so there is no need to write this to CSS.
+The symbol 'x' means the animation already ends at that point.
+As shown in the table above, there are four steps:

-- Step 1: the water level is 80L for text and 16L for valve as per assumption.
-This is implemented by shifting the highlighter by 20% to the bottom, hence "transform: translateY(20%);" for both text and valve.
+1. The 80% water level assumption makes it 80L for text (100L capacity) and 16L for valve (20L capacity).
+We also need to shift both highlighter boxes by 20% to the bottom.
-- Step 2: since the valve is always at the right to the text, the water (going to the right) must flow up to the valve's top.
-The movement of the valve from 16L to 20L must be considered a keyframe for the valve but not for the text since it is somewhere between two text animation keyframes (80L constantly reduced to 0L).
-We use 4% in the code since the current cumulative water flow is 4L from the total of 100L.
-- Step 3: the point at which the water in the text is empty must be marked as a keyframe.
-We use 100% in "transform: translateY(100%);" because the water flows downwards.
-This is also a keyframe for the valve since it is a joint between "constant water level" and "water gonna be drained".
+2. The next row is considered a keyframe for the valve because it is the midpoint of two different behaviors (recuding volumne and constant volume).
+This is not considered a keyframe for the text because it is in the middle of the constant transition from 80L to 0L.
+The total flow for this step is 4L (from the total of 100L in the last row) makes it 4% in the keyframe.
+We don't know this 100L value in advance so we actually have to compute this after everything else.
+3. The next row is considered a keyframe for the text because that is the end of the animation, and it is also considered the keyframe for the valve because it is the midpoint of two different behaviors (constant volume and decreasing volume).
-- Step 4: the water is totally drained from the valve.
-We use -100% in "transform: translateY(-100%);" because the water flows upwards.
+4. We now don't have to care about the text anymore since the animation already finishes.
+We use translateY(-100%) because the water flows upwards.

-It is very important to note that the overall animation duration depends on the cumulative water flow at the end.
-The animation whose final value is 216L (such as R-Pass) must be set 2.16 times longer than the one with 100L (such as R-Drain).
-This animation (R-Drain) has the lowest final cumulative water flow among others at 100L, hence the Animation Duration Multiplier of 1.
-This means if we set the base animation duration (which is the same value for R-Drain, R-Pass, etc.) to 1 second.
-The actual CSS animation duration for R-Drain will be 1 _ (Animation Duration Multiplier) = 1 _ 1 = 1 second

-When water reaches any end of a node, naturally it should immediately trigger the animation of the next node.
-What's why we always need to add delay to the next animation to make the flow continuous.
-For R-Drain, we have to wait until the water flow to the tip of the valve to trigger the next animation.
-At this point, the cumulative water flow is 4L out of 100L total, hence Next Animation Delay Multiplier of 4/100.
-The CSS animation delay is therefore (base animation duration) _ (Animation Duration Multiplier) _ (Next Animation Delay Multiplier) = 1 _ 1 _ (4 / 100) = 0.04 second
+The cumulative water flow is not always 100L as we will see in one of the next examples.
+That's why we need something like Animation Duration Multiplier (just below the above table).
+This animation has the multiplier of 1 since I set this as a reference while `R-Pass` has 216L cumulative flow so its multipler becomes 2.16.
+This means the animation duration of `R-Pass` is 2.16 times of that from `R-Drain`.

+We triggers the next animation when the water reaches the end of a node.
+This corresponds to the point where the water fill the valve (second row in the table) in this `R-Drain` case.
+At this point, the animation is still at 4% of its overal duration.
+Therefore, we set the Next Animation Delay Multiplier to 0.04.

+Given the base animation duration of 1 second.
+The overall animation duration of `R-Drain` is `1 * Animation Duration Multiplier` or `1` second.
+We trigger the next animation at `overall animation duration * Next Animation Delay Multiplier = 1 * 0.04 = 0.04` seconds.

-### R-Pass: Pass water through the intermediary node(s) (if any) to the right.
+### R-Pass: Pass water to the next right node

 | Water (L) | Valve (L) | Cumulative Flow (L) |            Text Animation            |           Valve Animation           |
 | :-------: | :-------: | :-----------------: | :----------------------------------: | :---------------------------------: |